Best Running Backpacks of 2025

 We wore this pack while thru-hiking the Arizona Trail, where we regularly had to carry 3-4L of water and 3-4 day’s worth of food.
 Running with that much food and water sucks and is really difficult, and anyone who says they run the entire time they’re “fastpacking” is either lying or superhuman.
 But, whenever this pack was loaded to the gills, we still found it shockingly comfortable as we hiked.
 Whenever our pack was less loaded with food and water, we had fun running on the downhill sections of trail.

-Also worth noting, the Skyline comes in three sizes: S, M, and L. The small and medium-sized packs have a 23L main compartment volume, while the large has a 28L main pack volume.
+Also worth noting, the Skyline comes in three sizes: small, medium, and large.
+The small and medium-sized packs have a 23L main compartment volume, while the large has a 28L main pack volume.
 Calculating pack volume is tricky and can be confusing, but Outdoor Vitals adds an extra 3L of volume for the exterior pockets, so the small/medium is 26L total, and the large is 31L.
 We used an early size large model on the Arizona Trail and were surprised to see that the current model we tested in size medium was smaller in volume.
-This is common issue with many backpacking packs, so common we made a video about it
+This is a common issue with many backpacking packs, so common we made a video about it.

 There is also a secondary zippered pocket inside the bottom pocket.
 It takes practice and coordination to finagle this zipper while wearing the pack, but we use it as a secure place to stash our wrappers and other trash.
 We could honestly do without this zippered pocket, and initially considered cutting it out (in true ultralight form), but now that we started using it for trash, we’re glad we left it in.